nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * Help command will be ignored when undoing.
 For example, if the user calls the following commands in sequence:
 `add -n Burger`, `help edit`, `undo`, the undo command will undo the adding operation, not the help one.
-* Calling `undo` after 2 or more consecutive `list` calls only undoes the listing operation once.
-* Calling `undo` after 2 or more consecutive `find` calls with the same sequence of keyword only undoes the find operation once.
 * All additional input after the *command word* `undo` will be ignored.
 E.g. `undo` and `undo 123` will have the same effect.

 ![Undo command example](images/CommandImagesForUG/Undo.png)